Skip to main content

 Precision Fitting During Fabrication

 Our lab team fabricates your crown or bridge while our clinical team can check fit, verify margins, and assess contacts during multiple stages of construction.
 We can adjust immediately.
-Commercial labs cannot offer this level of real-time collaboration.
+In-house fabrication allows this level of real-time collaboration.
 This direct communication and rapid iteration creates superior margins and contacts.

 Custom Shade Matching

 Our lab technicians can match your natural teeth shade by examining your teeth in person, trying different materials, and making real-time adjustments.
-This is impossible with commercial labs, which must rely on shade tabs and digital photos.
-The result is crowns that blend seamlessly.
+In-house fabrication supports this level of direct observation and immediate refinement, creating crowns that blend seamlessly with your natural teeth.

 Same-Day Adjustments and Resolutions